nasal-lang-community/nasal/docs/SPECIFICATION.md

 #### Automatic Semicolon Insertion

 Nasal, like JavaScript, has a concept of ASI.
 This essentialy boils down to the fact that **semicolons can be omitted in the last line of a code block**.
-The rationale is that semicolons are used to terminate statements, but if the statement appears at the end of a block of code, it is implicitly known that is already the last statement, and so no semicolon is necessary to tell Nasal where the statement terminates.
+The rationale is that semicolons are used to terminate statements, but if the statement appears at the end of a block of code, it is implicitly known that it is already the last statement, and so no semicolon is necessary to tell Nasal where the statement terminates.

 ```
 # Normally, statements must be terminated with a semicolon.